-Name of Certifying Official Signature Date Attachment B - Representations and C ertifications THESE REPRESENTATIONS AND CEI AUTHORIZED REPRESENTATIVE OF PUBLIC OR OTHER OFFICIAL AUTHORIZED F THE RESPONDENT IN THE F PRESENCE OF A NOTARY Where the respondent is not able to certific respondent shall submit with its proposal Representations and certifications provide (CSCR) in response to a specific solicit represents and acknowledges the following ation.
-In submitting a proposal, e Company Name: DUNS: Certification Validity Date: By submitting this certification, I , am attesting (Authorized Representative Name) to the accuracy of the representations and to penalties if I misrepresent certifications contained herein.
-I un derstand that I may be subject (Respondent/Company Name) in any of the representations or certif fications to CSCR.
+Organization Name of Certifying Official Signature Date

+Attachment B - Representations and Certifications

+THESE REPRESENTATIONS AND CERTIFICATIONS MUST BE SIGNED AND SWORN TO BY AN AUTHORIZED REPRESENTATIVE OF THE RESPONDENT IN THE PRESENCE OF A NOTARY PUBLIC OR OTHER OFFICIAL AUTHORIZED TO ADMINISTER OATHS.

+Where the respondent is not able to certify to any of the following representations and certifications, the respondent shall submit with its proposal a written explanation of why it cannot do so.

+Representations and certifications provided by vendors are submitted to CareerSource Capital Region (CSCR) in response to a specific solicitation.
+In submitting a proposal, each respondent understands, represents and acknowledges the following:

+Company Name:

+DUNS:

+Certification Validity Date:

+By submitting this certification, I am attesting

+(Authorized Representative Name)

+to the accuracy of the representations and certifications contained herein.
+I understand t subject to penalties if I misrepresent that I may be

+(Respondent/Company Name)

+in any of the representations or certifications to CSCR.